cyrillbrito/cookieclicker/README.md

 # How it works

-There is a node script that downloads all the files needed to run the game and saves them in the `/docs` folder.
+There is a bun script that downloads all the files needed to run the game and saves them in the `/docs` folder.

 The list of needed files was obtained by inspecting the code and by looking at the steam version files.